cloud-gov/cg-site/_posts/2021-08-03-update_to_our_customer_responsibility_matrix_crm.md

 ---
 The **[Control Implementation Summary (CIS) + Customer Responsibility Matrix (CRM) + Control-by-Control Inheritance (.xlsx)](https://cloud.gov/resources/cloud.gov-CIS-Worksheet.xlsx)** is a summary of each Low and Moderate security control and whether it is handled by cloud.gov, shared responsibility, or customer responsibility.
 It includes guidance on which controls a customer system can fully or partially inherit from cloud.gov.

- We've made some recent changes to this document that we wanted to summarize for platform user, and those interested in implementing a solution on the platform.
+ We've made some recent changes to this document that we wanted to summarize for platform users, and those interested in implementing a solution on the platform.

 ### Recent changes to CRM